 About the General Adult Faculty in Scotland

-The Scottish General Adult Faculty executive committee meets on a roughly 3 monthly basis to discuss the issues affecting members working in in-patient and community settings across the country.
+The Scottish General Adult Faculty Executive Committee meets approximately every three months to discuss the issues affecting members working in in-patient and community settings across the country.
 In recent months this has included:

 - emergency legislation brought in around coronavirus